Trading Education

 Converging ranges classification (symmetrical triangles, ascending/descending triangles, wedges, pennants) and quantitative approach to pattern edge.

-Indicators & Risk Management
+Indicators & risk management

 1. Nison, Steve.
 Japanese Candlestick Charting Techniques.
 Prentice Hall, 2001.
 ISBN: 978-0735201811. p.
 127.